lagoshny/ngx-hateoas-client/projects/ngx-hateoas-client/README.md

 By default, the cache `enabled`.

 To enable cache pass `cache.enabled = true` to library configuration.
 Also, you can manage the cache expired time with `cache.lifeTime` param.

+Also, you can specify cache mode that allows to enable cache always except case when explicitly passed `useCache = false` or vice versa use only when passed `useCache = true`.

 > More about the cache configuration see [here](#cache-params).